ZebMcKayhan/WireguardManager/README.md

 IPSet        Enable  Peer  FWMark  DST/SRC
 NETFLIX_DNS  Y       wg12  0x2000  dst
 ```
+What is happening now is that wgm will create a firewall rule to mark packages with destination matching any ip in our ipset with mark 0x2000.
+It will also create a rule to route packages marked with 0x2000 out wg12.

-now we can see that the result was that it will use match IPs for destination and mark them with FWMark 0x2000 which means they will be routed out wg12. this was really not what we entended, clearly we wanted destinations to go out WAN instead, so we could just change the MARK accordingly:
+this was really not what we entended, clearly we wanted destinations to go out WAN instead, so we could just change the MARK accordingly:
 ```sh
 E:Option ==> peer wg12 upd ipset NETFLIX_DNS fwmark 0x8000
         [✔] Updated IPSet Selective Routing FWMARK for wg12